khonsulabs/bonsaidb-www/content/blog/2022-03-19-one-year-anniversary.md

 title = "A Year of BonsaiDb: A retrospective and looking to the future"

 [extra]
-author = "Jonathan Johnson"
-author_url = "https://github.com/ecton"
+summary = "BonsaiDb's primary contributor reflects on the first year of development and what the future holds for BonsaiDb." author = "Jonathan Johnson" author_url = "https://github.com/ecton"
 +++